Day One 2.0 and later supports two backup methods—manual and iCloud device—and one method for sync—Day One Sync.

 The following backup methods are available for Basic, Plus and Premium accounts:

-- Users can also manually back up their data by exporting to JSON.
+- JSON Export.
+Users can also manually back up their data by exporting to JSON.
 JSON files can be re-imported to Day One and include text and media files.
 Please see here: Exporting entries.
 There are other export options available like PDF and Plain Text.

 Available for Plus (grandfathered) and Premium users

 Sync keeps data up-to-date across multiple devices.
 Sync is primarily used if you use Day One on multiple devices (iPhone, iPad, and/or Mac).
 Day One supports syncing data to as many devices as you'd like.
 Day One Sync stores your journal in the cloud and is easily re-downloaded when you log in to your account on a new phone.
 Simply download Day One and sign into your account.
 To verify your synced data, see here.

 Note: The Day One app does not require an Internet connection to use it.
 All data is stored locally (unless Optimize Device Storage is enabled), so you have access to your information at any time.
 You can create and edit entries on multiple devices while offline and all the data will merge together properly once you are back online.